hskang9/hskang9.github.io/about.md

 featured_image: aboutPage.jpg
 ---

 My name is Hyungsuk Kang.
-I’m a student in Sungkyunkwan University and graduate of Udacity Machine learning nanodegree.
+I’m a student in Sungkyunkwan University and graduate of Udacity Machine learning nanodegree and Robotics Nanodegree, term 1.

 Welcome to my blog and I absolutely appreciate you stopping by!
 I talk about my solution to kaggle competitions knowhows, and tutorials so that I can remember what I studied.